 In keeping with spreading the Irish spirit around the world, it must be noted that Irish missionaries and migrants also carried Brigid’s name and spirit across the world.
 Pilgrims and visitors come to Kildare from all over the world seeking to walk in Brigid’s footsteps.
 Brigid’s legacy has endured.
 Her life still speaks to us in the 21st century.
 Her values and associations are inextricably reflected in who we are as a people.
 From the Brigidine Sisters in Kildare:

-Woman of the Land - Brigid is remembered through the ages as a woman of the land.
-Her feast day on the 1st February marks the first day of Spring in the northern hemisphere.
+Woman of the Land - Her feast day on the 1st February marks the first day of Spring in the northern hemisphere.
 It is the season when we celebrate new life on earth.
 Many today draw inspiration from the respect which Brigid and our ancestors had for all creation.

 Friend of the Poor - Brigid had an extraordinary concern and compassion for the poor people of her time.
-Her legends challenge us share the goods of the earth with our brothers and sisters especially those who live in desperate poverty in the developing world.
+Her legends challenge us share the goods of the earth with our brothers and sisters especially those who live in desperate poverty.

 Woman of Hospitality - Brigid’s spirit of hospitality is legendary.
 For Brigid, every guest is Christ.

 A Peacemaker - Feuds between clans were commonplace in Brigid’s day.
 She is often referred to as a peacemaker who intervened in disputes between rival factions and brought healing and reconciliation.
-Brigid is depicted in an icon in the parish church in Kildare with her foot on the sword.
 She challenges us to be peacemakers and peacekeepers.

 Model of Equality - Brigid held a unique position in the early Irish church.
 Scholars tell us that she presided over the local church of Kildare and was head of a double monastery for men and women.
 She challenges both men and women today to create a society where men and women are equally respected.

-Wells - According to archaeologist Olive Keane, “St. Brigid has many wells dedicated to her around Ireland, as a reflection of her importance to early Christianity and pre-Christianity.
-St. Brigid assumed the persona of the pagan goddess Bríd, or Brigid - a Celtic Goddess of inspiration, healing, and smith-craft with associations to fire, the hearth and poetry.
+Wells - "St. Brigid has many wells dedicated to her around Ireland, as a reflection of her importance to early Christianity and pre-Christianity.
+St. Brigid assumed the persona of the pagan goddess Bríd, or Brigid - a Celtic Goddess of inspiration, healing, and smith-craft with associations to fire, the hearth and poetry."

 What a role model to live by in today’s increasingly disconnected world.

-Minister Humphries, we the Irish People ask you now to honour Brigid, who bridges divides and who has been our guiding light for thousands of years.
-We feel that the time to implement this holiday is 2020.
-With 1st February falling on a Saturday, it is an ideal time to introduce this new holiday to the nation and allow the economic environment to adjust.
+Minister Varadkar, we the Irish People ask you now to honour Brigid, who bridges divides and who has been our guiding light for thousands of years.
+We feel that the time to implement this holiday is 2022 - an ideal time to introduce this new holiday to the nation as a beacon of hope and light in these challenging times.

 A century later, we have made great strides towards realising the 1916 vision.
 Although there is much work ahead, the vision that was once perceived as visionary is now realistic.
 The evidence is in this decade’s extraordinary victories of compassion and equality: the Marriage Equality Referendum and the Referendum to Repeal the 8th Amendment.